-The Forest, and ecologists who do research on the Tonto, depend upon information these photos provide.
-The photographs clearly show impacts by livestock, improvement in conditions through livestock management, wildlife impacts, and results of flooding, fire and drought.
-As a result, the information that these photographs provide is used for natural resource management decisions.
+This project has a history of 33 years — the first Riparian Specialist hired by the Tonto National Forest knew the value of repeat photography in documenting resource conditions.
+He had the foresight to initiate a riparian photopoint program in 1988 — finding important reaches of streamside vegetation and taking clear photographs of the vegetation and streambanks, annually if possible, at the same exact sites each year.
+The Forest, and ecologists who do research on the Tonto, have come to depend upon information these photos provide – impacts by livestock, or improvement in conditions through livestock management, wildlife impacts, results of flooding, fire and drought.
+These photos provide documentation of resource conditions, which is used for natural resource management decisions.
 While data is important, it’s true that nothing tells a story like a good photograph.

 Why do the Riparian Photopoint Project?